Home Insurance

 Will my insurance company cover my solar panels?

-Ground-mounted solar panels and panels that are attached to a structure on your property may also be covered under your home insurance, depending on your policy.
+Ground-mounted solar panels or those attached to other structures on your property may also be covered, depending on the specifics of your policy.

-“There are a number of home insurance providers out there who can do it,” says Stefan Tirschler, former director of Product and Underwriting for Square One Insurance.
-(Including Square One.)
+“There are a number of home insurance providers out there who can do it,” says Stefan Tirschler, senior policy analyst at Insurance Council of BC.

 Should I notify my insurance company that I am installing solar panels?

-While most home insurance policies can cover solar panels, they pose unique risks and characteristics.
-Just like any other major renovation or change you make to your home, Tirschler recommends that you talk to your insurance provider or read your policy before installing solar panels.
+While most home insurance policies can cover solar panels, they come with unique risks and considerations.
+As with any major home renovation, it’s important to consult your insurance provider or review your policy before installation.

-“Since solar panels are the exception right now, rather than the rule, your home insurance provider will not have assumed that you have solar panels on the roof,” he says.
-“So, the amount of insurance that you're currently carrying won't be enough to include those solar panels if you had to rebuild the entire home.”
+“Since solar panels are the exception right now, rather than the rule, your home insurance provider will not have assumed that you have solar panels on the roof,” explains Tirschler.

-“A professional [solar panel] provider will take care of the necessary permitting if there's any engineering studies that might have to be undertaken to make sure that your roof is strong enough or in good enough condition,” Tirschler says.
+“A professional provider will handle the necessary permitting and any required engineering studies to confirm that your roof is strong enough and in good condition,” Tirschler advises.

 Will solar panels increase my premiums?